knt5/image-to-shape/README.md

 # Image to shape converter

-A tool to convert raster images to vector data
+This is a raster images to vector data converter.

 ## Installation